alexgalletti/sublime-ftp-plugin/readme.markdown

 - Key bindings
 - Settings (most of them, more to come)
 - Menu items
-- Status while connecting/peforming operations
+- Status while connecting/performing operations
 - Hide files or folders that match regex
 - Re-downloading/loading of current file
-- Asyncronous functions (most of them)
+- Asynchronous functions (most of them)
 - Diffing remote and currently open tab (from quick panel)
 - Duplicate files